actions/stale/README.md

 Automatically remove the stale label when the issues or the pull requests are commented.

 Default value: `true`
+Required Permission: `issues: write` and `pull-requests: write`

 #### remove-issue-stale-when-commented

 Override [remove-stale-when-commented](#remove-stale-when-commented) but only to automatically remove the stale label when the issues are commented.

 Default value: unset
+Required Permission: `issues: write` and `pull-requests: write`

 #### remove-pr-stale-when-commented

 Override [remove-stale-when-commented](#remove-stale-when-commented) but only to automatically remove the stale label when the pull requests are commented.

 Default value: unset
+Required Permission: `issues: write` and `pull-requests: write`

 #### labels-to-add-when-unstale